“One of America’s Best Regional Theatres”

 PlayMakers Repertory Company is North Carolina’s premiere professional theatre company, proudly in residence on the dynamic campus of the University of North Carolina-Chapel Hill.
 The LORT-D professional company was founded in 1976, growing out of a storied 100-year tradition of playmaking at Carolina.
 Our mission is to produce relevant, courageous work that tells stories from a multiplicity of perspectives.
 We believe that theatre can have a transformational impact on individuals and entire communities, and we are committed to making our work accessible to all.

-PlayMakers produces ten shows on two stages each year at our home venue, the Joan H. Gillings Center for Dramatic Art, bringing the transformative power of theatre to more than 50,000 audience members annually.
+PlayMakers produces five to ten shows on two stages each year at our home venue, the Joan H. Gillings Center for Dramatic Art, bringing the transformative power of theatre to more than 50,000 audience members annually.
 At the very heart of the PlayMakers experience is one of the nation’s last remaining resident theatre companies, made up of accomplished performers, designers, artisans, and technicians, supported by exceptional graduate students in UNC’s Department of Dramatic Art.
 Our company works side by side with guest artists from all over the world and our alumni include Pulitzer Prize, Tony, Emmy and Grammy Award winners.

 Creating tomorrow’s classics, today